List of Major League Baseball perfect games: Roy Halladay

-Halladay, of the Philadelphia Phillies, pitched a perfect game on May 29, 2010, against the Florida Marlins, the second perfect game of the 2010 season 20 days after Braden's, the shortest period between perfect games in the modern era.
+Halladay, of the Philadelphia Phillies, pitched a perfect game on May 29, 2010, against the Florida Marlins, the second perfect game of the 2010 season and 20 days after Braden's, the shortest period between perfect games in the modern era.
 Mark Buehrle's perfect game had been 10 months earlier, marking the first time that three perfect games occurred within a one-year span.
 Seven batters reached three-ball counts against Halladay.
-Halladay nearly pitched a second perfect game in the 2010 NL Division Series against the Reds but gave up a walk to Jay Bruce.
-The hurler had to settle for a no-hitter and became the only perfect game pitcher to throw another no-hitter in the same season, and the fifth with two no-hitters.
-Halladay is the second pitcher to throw a perfect game and win the Cy Young Award in the same season; Sandy Koufax did so in 1965.
+Halladay nearly pitched a second perfect game in the 2010 NL Division Series against the Reds but gave up a walk to Jay Bruce, making it a no-hitter; he became the only perfect game pitcher to throw another no-hitter in the same season, and the fifth with two no-hitters.
+Halladay was the second pitcher to throw a perfect game and win the Cy Young Award in the same season; Sandy Koufax did so in 1965.

 Philip Humber

 On April 21, 2012, Philip Humber of the Chicago White Sox pitched the third perfect game in White Sox history.
 The final out of Humber's perfect game came after a full-count check-swing third strike to Brendan Ryan on a ball that catcher A. J. Pierzynski dropped.
 As Ryan disputed umpire Brian Runge's decision that he had swung, Pierzynski threw the ball to first base for the final out.
 As with Braden, Humber's perfect game was the first complete game of his career.
+Unlike Braden, the perfect game was the only complete game of Humber's career.
 Humber's lifetime major league record of 16-23 gives him the fewest career wins of any pitcher who has thrown an MLB perfect game.
 The White Sox became the second franchise with three perfect games, joining the Yankees.

 Matt Cain

 On June 13, 2012, Matt Cain of the San Francisco Giants pitched the first perfect game in Giants franchise history, the second of three in 2012, and the 22nd in MLB history.
 Third baseman Joaquín Árias threw out Jason Castro for the final out on a chopped grounder he fielded deep behind the bag.
 Cain tallied 14 strikeouts, tying Sandy Koufax for the most strikeouts in a perfect game.
-Cain's 125 pitches are the most ever thrown in a perfect game.
+Cain's 125 pitches are the most thrown in a perfect game.
 Cain was aided by a running catch at the wall by Melky Cabrera in the 6th and a diving catch by Gregor Blanco in the 7th.
-The winning Giants scored 10 runs, making this the highest-scoring perfect game.
+The winning Giants scored 10 runs, making this the highest-scoring perfect game until the record was broken in 2023.
 Home plate umpire Ted Barrett had also called Cone's perfect game, making him the only person to call two; having umpired at third base for Humber's game, Barrett also became just the second man, after Alfredo Griffin, to have been on the field for three perfect games—within two months; since then, there have been four more.